 The vision of the bridge started as Friends of the Valdese Rec was working with the Town of Valdese to acquire the 300 acres for Valdese Lakeside Park.
 Seeing that the lake property (with 1.3 miles of the greenway) touches the McGallilard Falls Park property, connecting the two with a bridge was an obvious amenity.
 The bridge will be a tourist attraction since it will be a suspension bridge with a little “bounce.”

-FVR is currently raising money for the suspension bridge and is $11,000 short of the $157,500 goal.
+FVR is currently raising money for the suspension bridge.
 If you would like to help bridge the gap, please donate today.

 (McGalliard Falls to Lakeside Park)